pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

 - [Ecommerce] Switch to ElasticSearch8 implementations in case you are using elasticsearch indices.

 - [Symfony]
-  - Require `symfony/dotenv` package in your projct to keep using .env files and stop using `PIMCORE_SKIP_DOTENV_FILE` env var as by default it is skipped.
+  - Require `symfony/dotenv` package in your projct to keep using `.env` files and stop using `PIMCORE_SKIP_DOTENV_FILE` env var as by default it is skipped.
+You could still use environment specific file like `.env.test` or `.env.prod` for environment specific environment variables.